IoTBench/IoTBench-test-suite/README.md

 This folder currently includes 19 hand-crafted malicious SmartThings apps that contain data leaks.
 Sixteen apps have a single data leak, and three have multiple data leaks; a total of 27 data leaks via either Internet and messaging service sinks.
 We carefully crafted the apps based on official and third-party apps.
 They include data leaks whose accurate identification through program analysis would require solving problems including *multiple entry points*, *state variables*, *call by reflection*, and *field sensitivity*.
 Each app comes with ground truth of what data leaks are in the app; this is provided as comment blocks in the app's source code.

 ### Will you add more IoT apps?
 Yes, definitely.
-We start crawling OpenHAB, and its apps will be included very soon.
+We start crawling OpenHAB apps (rules), and the apps will be included very soon.
 Additionally, you can submit IoT apps whether benign or malicious to **IoTBench**.

-### Can I contribute IoT apps to IoTBench?
+### Can I contribute IoT apps to **IoTBench**?
 Contributions are welcomed!
-You can contribute additional test cases to **IoTBench**.
-We ask that:
+To contribute additional test cases to **IoTBench**, we ask that:
 - To fork the project, commit apps along with descriptions (similar to Table 3 in the Appendix of SainT paper) and update this README and then send us a pull request.
 - If you have any questions, please send to [Z. Berkay Celik](https://beerkay.github.io/)

 ### How can I cite **IoTBench**?

- In general for IoTBench:
+ In general for **IoTBench**:

-> Saint bib file
+> Saint bib file will be updated soon.

-ContexIoT apps:
-> @inproceedings{jia2017contexiot,
-  title={ContexIoT: Towards providing contextual integrity to appified IoT platforms}, author={Jia, Yunhan Jack and Chen, Qi Alfred and Wang, Shiqi and Rahmati, Amir and Fernandes, Earlence and Mao, Z Morley and Prakash, Atul and University, Shanghai JiaoTong}, booktitle={Network and Distributed System Security Symposium (NDSS)}, year={2017}
-}

 ## Authors
 This repo is managed and maintained by [Z. Berkay Celik](https://beerkay.github.io/) (zbc102@cse.psu.edu).